MalihehGaroosiha/Capstone-project/README.md

 Third step: preprocessing for ML algorithms like changing text to lower-case \
-Fourth step: apply content-based recommended systems to the data because the attributes for creating the model need domain knowledge and according to the article attributes like Description, cast, and Director are the effective attributes to recommend the Movie. in the first model, I have just entered the description,and in the second one I have entered the director, cast, title, list_in, and description.\
+Fourth step: apply content-based recommended systems to the data because the attributes for creating the model need domain knowledge and according to the article attributes like Description, cast, and Director are the effective attributes to recommend the Movie. in the first model, I have just entered the description, and in the second one I have entered the director, cast, title, list_in, and description.\
-Recommender systems main step:\
+**Recommender systems main step:**\
 1-Vector Space Model\
 2-TF-IDF Matrix: The TF-IDF matrix is a sparse matrix where each row corresponds to a document and each column corresponds to a unique term in the vocabulary.
 The values in the matrix represent the TF-IDF scores for each term in each document.\
 3-linear kernel: is used to compute the cosine similarity between documents represented as vectors in a vector space model.